tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_4.md

 ## **Product contents**

 ### Customer interview
 The customer mentioned that more details of the game background story should be added.
 Episodes can be developed that advance the game progress with more main character capabilities introduced so that there are layers to the storyline.
-The rest of the comments were positive about the features that have been implemented .
+The rest of the comments were positive about the features that have been implemented.

 \pagebreak